mdadnanshuvo/E-School/README.md

-# E-School is an ed-tech site with all possible solutions created using HTML,CSS,Javascript, and PHP
+# E-School, an Ed-Tech Site
+E-School,refers to the use of technology to enhance and facilitate teaching,learning and educational outcomes.
+The project was done using html,css,javascript and php.